William Mackenzie, 1st Baron Amulree

 He later chaired the Newfoundland Royal Commission, which reported on the future governance of the Dominion of Newfoundland.

 Early life

-Amulree was the son of Robert (Robyn) Mackenzie, of Scone, Perthshire, and Jean, daughter of Basil Menzies.
+Amulree was the son of Robert (Robin) Mackenzie, of Scone, Perthshire, and Jean, daughter of Basil Menzies.
 He was educated at the University of Edinburgh and was called to the Bar from Lincoln's Inn in 1886.

 Public career

 Mackenzie published The Overseer's Handbook in 1889 and became a King's Counsel in 1914.
 In 1918 he became Chairman of the Committee on Production, a position he held until 1919.
 He was then President of the Industrial Court between 1919 and 1926 and Chairman of the National Wages Board for Railways between 1920 and 1926, of the Industrial Delegation to Canada and the USA between 1926 and 1927, and of the Departmental Committee on the Shop Hours Act 1927.
 He was promoted within the Order of the British Empire to be a Knight Grand Cross (GBE).